The Case for Animal Rights: Reviews

+The Case for Animal Rights quickly established a prominent place for itself in the literature on the moral status of animals.
+"Since its publication in 1983 this work has been a benchmark for debate on the topic by critics, whether they are friends or foes of the rights view.”
+Philosopher Evelyn Pluhar calls it “an extremely impressive, richly argued defense of nonhuman animal moral significance.”
+Philosopher Robert Nozik, who disagrees with many of Regan’s arguments and conclusions, nevertheless calls the book “lucid, closely reasoned, and dispassionate”.
+Legal scholar Rebecca Dresser says, “Some readers will criticize The Case for Animal Rights as politically unrealistic.
+Yet Regan confronts us with a compelling moral challenge to our current attitudes and behavior toward animals.
+His skillful analysis and argument add powerful theoretical fuel to the political fire.”

 The moral philosopher Mary Midgley notes in the London Review of Books that Regan builds on the work of Peter Singer, commenting that "utilitarianism [Singer's position], though strong today, is only one side of our current morality".
 Midgley states, "Essentially I think he [Regan] is right ...
 Persuasion is needed, not in the sense of illicit emotional pressure, but of imaginative restatement.
 From this angle, the strategy of Regan’s book is faulty.
 It is too abstract and too contentious.
 As tends to happen with American academic books in the Rawlsian tradition, the relation between theory and practice is oversimplified.
 There is too much attention paid to the winning of arguments and too little to the complexities of the world."